jennifer-wong/JDBC/README.md

 # JDBC
-Java program that executes SQL queries
+This Java program executes SQL queries on a database.